David S. Tatel: Notable rulings

 In June 2017, Tatel found the Foreign Sovereign Immunities Act did not prevent the survivors of a Holocaust victim from suing to recover art stolen by Nazi plunderers, over the partial dissent of Senior Judge A. Raymond Randolph.

 In October 2019, Tatel filed the majority opinion in Trump v.
 Mazars USA, LLP, finding that the U.S. House of Representatives Committee on Oversight and Reform had the authority to compel Mazars, via subpoena, to produce documents relating to the personal financial information of President Donald Trump, including several years' worth of income tax returns.
 That decision was vacated and remanded, 7–2, by the Supreme Court in an opinion written by Chief Justice John Roberts on July 9, 2020.

 Personal life

 Tatel serves as co-chair of the National Academy of Sciences' Committee on Science, Technology, and Law.
 He is a member of the American Philosophical Society and the American Academy of Arts and Sciences.
 He serves on the Trustee Board of the Foundation Fighting Blindness.
 He chaired the Board of The Spencer Foundation from 1990 to 1997 and the Board of The Carnegie Foundation for the Advancement of Teaching from 2005 to 2009.

-Tatel and his wife, Edie, have four children, eight grandchildren, and one great-grandchild.
+David Tatel and his wife, Dr. Edie Tatel met in the spring of 1965 and got married four months later.
+They have four children, eight grandchildren, and one great-grandchild.

-Tatel has been blind since the 1970s due to retinitis pigmentosa.
-His guide dog, Vixen, is a German Shepherd.
+Tatel learned to use a white cane in his late thirties and learned to read Braille over the course of his career, although he describes himself as having “limited Braille skills” when it comes to reading.
+During his time on the bench he edited his opinions via a combination of his clerks reading aloud and use of a Braille computer.
+He first began training to use Vixen, his German shepherd guide dog, in 2019.
+In 2026, Tatel announced on the Advisory Opinions podcast that Vixen had retired and he had a new guide dog, Xyrah.